 The National Commission for the Prevention Rehabilitation and Study of Drug Addiction (CONAPRED)-INL-funded equipment consists of computer hardware and printers, office furniture and equipment such as telephones and fax machines.
 Equipment is located at the CONAPRED office in downtown, Panama City.
 Equipment is used by CONAPRED officials and volunteers in conducting demand reduction seminars and for the dissemination of anti-drug information.
 The NAS also helped establish CONAPRED's Chemical Control Commission by donating furniture, a copier, fax, and telephone.
 The vast majority of the items is outdated and will require replacement.
 The NAS is in the process of purchasing modular furniture for their offices.

-JICC-The JICC is fully operational and capable of exchanging information with law enforcement officials throughout Panama.
+CAIP-The Interagency Narcotics Unit (CAIP) (formerly JICC) is fully operational and capable of exchanging information with law enforcement officials throughout Panama.
 All equipment is located in the former Howard Air Force Base.
 The computers are used by JICC personnel for information collection, analysis and dissemination and to exchange information with law enforcement officials throughout Panama and with DEA's El Paso Intelligence Center (EPIC).
-The JICC also shares information with other JICC offices in the Caribbean and Central America.
 Maintenance of all equipment has been excellent.
 Newer equipment is in good working condition.
-The JICC maintains a detailed inventory in their computer system.
+The unit is preparing to return computer equipment which is in fair condition.

 The Guardian Intel system has been installed and configured.
 It has contributed to successful seizures during the past year.
 The unit requires six additional local computer terminals since they intend to extend dissemination to Albrook, Paso Canoas, Panamanian National Police in Darien, National Maritime Service in Rodman, and the PTJ Narcotics Unit.
 No items were donated during CY-2004.
 The acting JICC director has requested anti-virus programs and software licenses for updating data.